Duntryleague: Dalton family

 In 1860 Orange incorporated as a city.
-During the 1860s it developed into a significant commercial centre including three flour mills, a foundry, three banks, 14 hotels and a daily coach mail service along the Penrith to Wellington Highway.
-By 1864 the population had increased to over 1000, rendering it eligible to become a borough with a mayor and 8 aldermen.
+During the 1860s it developed into a significant commercial centre including three flour mills, a foundry, three banks, 14 hotels and a daily coach mail service along the Great Western Highway.
+By 1864 the population had increased to over 1,000, rendering it eligible to become a borough with a mayor and 8 aldermen.
 One of those nominated to be amongst the first of the aldermen was James Dalton.
 By 1860 the Dalton Bros business was flourishing and a new building was erected on the Summer Street site.
 In 1861 the Dalton Bros opened a coffee mill in Orange, and James also built a steam flourmill on the corner of Summer and Sale Streets.
 This was a highly profitable venture and flour produced here won many international prizes for its quality.

 By the 1870s Dalton Brothers' Stores had become the most significant merchant business in western NSW, with wool as a major commodity.
 Wool was brought to the Stores in Orange from farms by bullock teams and sent to Tarana in horse-drawn wagons, then to Sydney by rail.
 When the railway was extended west to Orange it was James Dalton who turned the first sod to commence work for the extension, and Thomas, as Orange's mayor, who officially opened the line in 1877.

 In 1872 James Dalton began to acquire the 311 acre of the original Campdale grant off the Flanagan family, which would become his Duntryleague property.

 Between 1875 and 1879 Dalton consolidated ownership of 311 acre.
 In 1879 he applied for Torrens Title before he commenced work on construction of his family residence.
 He named it Duntryleague after his birthplace in Ireland.
 As originally built, Duntryleague had no third-storey dormer windows (these were added later by James Dalton).

 By the time James commenced building his home, the property extended across Forbes Road and as far as the Collins Orchard on the Molong Road.
 He engaged the well known architect Benjamin Backhouse to design the house.
-Backhouse designed many significant buildings in Queensland, NSW and Victoria, and had an office in Bathurst at the time.
+Backhouse designed many significant buildings in Queensland, New South Wales and Victoria, and had an office in Bathurst at the time.
 Local stonemasons Robert Scott and J. J. McMurtrie were responsible for the considerable amount of stonework in and around Duntryleague.
 The stone was quarried from Coffey Hill, 15 mi from Orange.
-The bricks were handmade on the property and laid by Mr James Lindsay.
+The bricks were handmade on the property and laid by James Lindsay.

 The family moved in 1876 into the newly completed house which was named after his Irish birthplace.
 The place Duntryleague in near Galbally in County Limerick, Ireland and means "the Fort of the three pillar stones".
 It refers to the burial of King Cormack, who was King of Munster in the 11th century.
 The original spelling was Doon-tri-liag.